altera-fpga/hls-samples/ReferenceDesigns/board_test/README.md

 ## Key Implementation Details

-A oneAPI Board Support Package (BSP) consists of software layers and an FPGA hardware scaffold design, making it possible to target an FPGA through the Intel® oneAPI DPC++/C++ Compiler.
+A oneAPI Board Support Package (BSP) consists of software layers and an FPGA hardware scaffold design, making it possible to target an FPGA through the HLS IP Gen Compiler.

 The compiler stitches the generated FPGA design into the oneAPI BSP framework.
-Refer to the [Intel® oneAPI Programming Guide](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/programming-interface/fpga-flow/fpga-bsps-and-boards.html) for information about oneAPI BSPs.
+Refer to the [HLS IP Gen Handbook](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/programming-interface/fpga-flow/fpga-bsps-and-boards.html) for information about oneAPI BSPs.

 The BSP hardware components typically comprise RTL for all interfaces the oneAPI kernel requires; for example, a PCIe IP for the host to kernel communication, EMIF (External Memory Interface) IP for kernel to memory, and host to FPGA board memory communication among other things.